MorinWang/morinwang.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*:  🎉🎉 The representative work from my PhD period, *Put Teacher in Student's Shoes: Cross-Distillation for Ultra-compact Model Compression Framework* (EI-BERT), has been accepted by KDD 2025.
+Now, the 1.9 MB-sized EI-BERT has become <span style="color: red">[a fundamental capability in Alipay.]</span>
 - *2025.05*:  🎉🎉 As one of their mentors, I am proud that Tianshuo Wei, Xuhui Chen, Yanxin Chen, and Linjie Mi have been awarded the Outstanding Performance Award.
 - *2025.05*:  🎉🎉 Our two papers have been accepted by ACL 2025 (1 for Findings and 1 for Main)!
 - *2025.05*:  🎉🎉 Our three papers have been accepted by KDD 2025 (Research Track)!